AlexanderAdelAU/Relocating-Assembler-and-Linker-Loader-for-TMS99000/DREL.md

 # Dumping and Viewing R99 Files using Reclocatable Object Library Dump Utility (DREL)

-### Example of the floating point package relocated able object file
+### An example of how to use the DREL applicaation.

+We provide an example of using the DREL utility to analyse the output of R99 relocatable assembler against the floating point package cfloatm48.a99.
+The R99 file produced can be used by either the LIB99 to merge it with other library files, or just linked by the LINK99 application as a standalone object module.

+#### Run DREL using the following syntax:

 C:/ DREL.EXE cfloatm48.R99 will produce the following output: